 Self-employment tax: This tax accounts for your share of Medicare and Social Security.
 Since you don’t have an employer who takes these taxes out of your paycheck, you include your them quarterly tax payments.
 Currently, the self-employment tax rate is 15.3% (12.4% for Social Security and 2.9% for Medicare)

 Income tax: This tax is based on your income tax rate.
 The tax rates for 2022 can be found on the IRS website.

 If you find that throughout the year, you’re making more or less than you expected, then you may need to adjust your quarterly payments.
 For those who have jobs where income fluctuates seasonally, use the annual income installment method to determine quarterly payments that align with your income.

-If you file your annual return by January 31, 2022, then you can pay the entire balance of your return by that date instead of paying for Q4 by January 15.
+If you file your annual tax return by January 31, then you can pay the entire balance of your return by that date instead of paying for Q4 by the mid-January due date.

 Tax payments go to the IRS and you have a few options for how to pay:

 Pay by Phone: If you enroll in the EFTPS, you have the option to pay through their voice response system.

 Pay by App: IRS2Go is the official mobile app of the IRS that allows you to use IRS Direct Pay to pay taxes directly from your bank account.